publiccodenet/about/activities/staff-management/offboarding.md

 * All belongings of the Foundation for Public Code are returned or you have made an arrangement with your manager whether you can keep it or pay to keep these items
 * In case of your own device you will delete information that is either marked as SECRET or confidential
 * Inform people in the open source communities you worked with that your are leaving
-* Have a debrief with one of the directors

 ## Debrief (optional)